Leeza: Conception and development

+After its first season, the show reformatted into a single-issue talk show.
+To prepare for this new format, Gibbons watched shows such as The Jenny Jones Show and Maury.

+It was taped at Paramount Studios on Melrose Avenue in Hollywood, California, and was produced by Gibbons' production company and Paramount Television.
 Gibbons was also a hands-on executive producer in addition to host of the show, involved in every aspect from selecting show topics to finding guests.

+Topic selection

 Recurring topics discussed on the show included current events of the time, mainly crime and celebrity stories.
 Famous con man Steve Comisar appeared on Leeza as a fraud prevention expert, under the name Brett Champion.